iron-software/IronPdf.Examples/get-started/license-keys/README.md

-# IronPDF License Activation
+# IronPDF Licensing Process

 ***Based on <https://ironpdf.com/get-started/license-keys/>***

-## Obtaining a License Key
+## Acquiring a License Key

-To fully enable your development and live project deployment with IronPDF, you'll need a proper license key.

-Purchase a license directly [here](https://ironpdf.com/licensing/) or [sign up for a free 30-day trial key](#trial-license).
+Utilizing a license key with IronPDF enables you to develop and launch your applications without any deployment restrictions.

 ---

-## Step 1: Acquiring the Latest IronPDF Release
+## Step 1: Obtain the Newest IronPDF Release

-### Install Using NuGet
+### Install using NuGet

-Launch Visual Studio, navigate to your project in the Solution Explorer, right-click, and choose "Manage NuGet Packages...".
-Search for IronPDF and proceed to install the most current version.
-Approve any subsequent prompts that appear.
+Within Visual Studio, navigate to the solution explorer, right-click your project, and opt for "Manage NuGet Packages...".
+Then, search for "IronPDF" and proceed to install the most recent version, accepting any prompts that appear.

-This installation method is compatible with all C# .NET Framework projects from version 4.6.2 onwards and .NET Core 2 or higher.
-It is equally viable for use in VB.NET projects.
+This procedure is applicable to any C# .NET Framework starting from version 4.6.2, as well as .NET Core 2.0 and above.
+This installation is equally effective in VB.NET projects.

 ```shell
 Install-Package IronPdf
 ```

-Visit the NuGet page for IronPDF [here](https://www.nuget.org/packages/IronPdf).
+Access IronPDF on NuGet at: [https://www.nuget.org/packages/IronPdf](https://www.nuget.org/packages/IronPdf)

-### Install Using DLL
+### Manual Installation via DLL

-For manual installation, the IronPDF DLL can be added to your project or the Global Assembly Cache (GAC) [here](https://ironpdf.com/packages/IronPdf.zip)
+If preferred, you can directly download the IronPDF DLL and manually integrate it into your project or the Global Assembly Cache (GAC) from [https://ironpdf.com/packages/IronPdf.zip](https://ironpdf.com/packages/IronPdf.zip).

-It's important to include this line at the beginning of any C# class files that utilize IronPDF:
+It's necessary to include the following at the top of any C# class file that utilizes IronPDF:

 ```cs
 using IronPdf;